 Health Care Theme

-- Determine community pharmacy workflow and current practices for identifying and resolving medication non-adherence, identify potential barriers and facilitators to PatientToc™ implementation, and create a draft implementation toolkit.
+- Conduct a pre-implementation developmental formative evaluation to determine community pharmacy workflow and current practices for identifying and resolving medication non-adherence, potential barriers, and facilitators to PatientToc™ implementation, and create a draft implementation toolkit.

 - Conduct a comprehensive, theory-driven evaluation of the quality of care, implementation, and patient health outcomes of spreading and scaling PatientToc™ to community pharmacies.